-The farming work then was assumed in 1934 by Fred and Alice Heckel, both graduates of the cows and a mule, Toby (who was kept in what is now the Threefold Educational Center administration building).
+Columbia School Journalism of and newspaper journalists in New York City, who left their jobs to fill the need at the Farm after visiting both Holland and Dornach that same year and bringing back Pfeiffer's lab assistant Erika Reise to work with them for while.
+Additional a higher acreage (called the "New Land") was purchased in 1935 that included the large red cows and a mule, Toby (who was kept in what is now the Threefold Educational Center administration building).
 Fred used to say that Toby knew more about farming than he did and taught him what to do, stopping at the end of each row plowed and then turning to the right for the next row.
 Richard Jones, a young neighbor, with his brother and father helped look after the cows, which soon expanded to ten to twelve milking cows in that new, larger barn.